-When the Center for the Art of Medicine at the University of Minnesota Medical School came calling during Covid-19, Todd's film company became an "essential service" in their eyes.
+When the Center for the Art of Medicine at the University of Minnesota Medical School came calling during Covid-19, Todd's film brand Motionpoems responded.

-Motionpoems welcomes other co-production partners, in any industry, to tap the power of poetry and film to engage audiences and constituents on relevant, timely social issues.
-Co-producing with Motionpoems demonstrates a level of intellectual sophistication and creative credibility that elevates brands and electrifies communities.
+Todd welcomes other co-production partners, in any industry, to tap the power of poetry and film to engage audiences and constituents on relevant, timely social issues.
+Co-producing with Todd's Motionpoems brand demonstrates a level of intellectual sophistication and creative credibility that elevates brands and electrifies communities.

 I have a mandate to integrate the arts into clinical or self-care practice